appcircleio/appcircle-docusaurus/docs/marketplace/visual-studio-marketplace/enterprise-app-store/index.md

   authorized users can perform actions within the platform.
 - `appPath`: Indicates the file path to the application that will be uploaded to Appcircle Enterprise App Store Profile.
-- `releaseNote`: Contains the details of changes, updates, and improvements made in the current version of the app being published.
+- `releaseNotes`: Contains the details of changes, updates, and improvements made in the current version of the app being published.
 - `Summary`: Used to provide a brief overview of the version of the app that is about to be published.